prebid/prebid.github.io/dev-docs/running-your-own-prebid-server.md

 lightweight and efficient, Prebid Server leverages the cookie space of its host domain to synchronize users with the bidders with which it integrates.
-For example, if Publisher A hosts a Prebid Server cluster at prebid-server.publisher-a.com, and leverages a bidder Exchange A, the user ID for Exchange A is pushed into the uuids cookie on the prebid-server.publisher-a.com domain.
+For example, if Publisher A hosts a Prebid Server cluster at prebid-server.publisher-a.com, and leverages a bidder Exchange A, the user ID for Exchange A is pushed into the `uids` cookie on the prebid-server.publisher-a.com domain.
 As a result, operating a Prebid Server cluster on a publisher's primary domain has the benefit of increasing cookie persistence.
-This is different than if Exchange A is hosting Prebid Server on its domain, since it is able to build its user sync pool across all of the domains on which it serves.
+This is different than if Exchange A is hosting Prebid Server on the exchange-a domain, since it is able to build its user sync pool across all of the domains on which it serves.
 The primary benefit of a publisher hosting their own Prebid Server is therefore cookie persistence, which may be a worthwhile tradeoff for sites that have heavy Safari traffic.